-A contract entails an actionable promise or a number of promises which specifies the conditions under which such promise can be legally binding and thus enforceable.
-In section 1 of the American Law Institute’s Restatement Second of the Law of Contracts.
-Specifically, it was denoted that "a contact is a promise or a set of promises for the breach of which the law gives a remedy, or the performance of which the law in some way recognizes a duty".
+A contract entails an actionable promise that can be legally binding and thus enforceable.
+In section 1 of the American Law Institute’s Restatement Second of the Law of Contracts, it was denoted that "a contact is a promise or a set of promises for the breach of which the law gives a remedy, or the performance of which the law in some way recognizes a duty’’.